 The change in the fair value of qualifying interest rate swap cash flow hedges was recorded in accumulated other comprehensive loss on the consolidated balance sheets.
 These interest rate swaps are used to hedge the variable cash flows associated with existing variable-rate debt, and amounts reported in accumulated other comprehensive loss related to derivatives will be reclassified to interest expense as interest payments are made on our variable-rate debt.
 During the year ended December 31, 2014, two interest rate swaps matured with a combined notional value of approximately \$32.0 million and the notional value on an interest rate swap decreased by approximately \$15.0 million pursuant to the contractual terms of the respective swap agreement.
 During the year ended December 31, 2013, the notional value on an interest rate swap decreased by approximately \$14.5 million pursuant to the contractual terms of the respective swap agreement.
 A qualifying LIBOR cap Hedge with a notional value of approximately \$73.3 million also matured during 2013.
 As of December 31, 2014, we expect to reclassify approximately \$(9.4) million of other comprehensive loss from qualifying cash flow hedges to interest expense over the next twelve months assuming interest rates on that date are held constant.
-These swap agreements must be effective in reducing the variability of cash flows of the hedged items in order to qualify for the aforementioned hedge accounting treatment.
+These swap agreement.
 Gains and losses on terminated swaps are being deferred and recognized in earnings over the original life of the hedged item.
 As of December 31, 2014 and 2013, we had a net deferred loss of \$1.1 million and \$1.6 million, respectively, in accumulated other comprehensive loss related to these terminated swap agreements.
-We recorded \$0.7 million, \$0.9 million and \$0.9 million as additional interest expense related to the amortization of the loss for the years ended December 31, 2014, 2013 and 2012, respectively, and \$0.2 million as a reduction to interest expense related to the accretion of the net gains for each of the years ended December 31, 2014, 2013 and 2012.
-We expect to record approximately \$0.5 million of net deferred loss to interest expense over the next twelve months.
+We recorded \$0.7 million, \$0.9 million and \$0.9 million as additional interest expense related to the accretion of the loss for the years ended December 31, 2014, 2013 and 2012.
+We expect to record approximately \$0.5 million of net deferred loss to interest expense over the next twelve morts as reduction to interest expense related to the accretion of the expense over the next twelve months.